Related to Frankincense and Myrrh, Elemi (Canarium luzonicum) Supports Skin and Respiratory Health

 For skin support Elemi blends well with frankincense, myrrh, and lavender and can be added to skin lotions or used in skin care products such as toners and face washes.
 Some like to blend into solid perfume for emotional support.

 If you have questions about elemi, aromatherapy, or essential oils contact Tricia.
-And since it's "small business Saturday" you can save 25% off all skin and spa products using the code "SHOPSMALLBIZ".

 Examples of research on components mentioned.